woudc/woudc-data-registry/docs/running.rst

 Extended CSV files.
 This table provides a more detailed representation of TotalOzone data and allows specific measurements to be directly queried.

-woudc-data-registry product total-ozone generate <flags> /path/to/archive/root
+woudc-data-registry product totalozone generate <flags> /path/to/archive/root
     Delete all records from the total_ozone table and use all TotalOzone files to generate total_ozone records. <flags> are as
     follows: